-We listen as different witnesses take the stand in today’s gospel ( John 5, 31-47) to testify for Jesus..
-John the Baptist, “a burning and shining lamp” speaks for him.
-Miracles and works of healing Jesus performed testify for him.
+The miracles and works of healing Jesus performed testify for him.
 Above all, his heavenly Father, who through an interior call draws to his son those unhindered by pride, speaks for him.
-Then, the scriptures, long searched by the Jews as the way to eternal life, “testify on my behalf.”
+The scriptures, long searched by the Jews as the way to eternal life, “testify on my behalf.”

-These are ways faith in Jesus comes to us now.
+Faith in Jesus still comes to us in these ways.
 Do we accept them?
-The church, like John the Baptist, points Jesus Christ out to us; are we guided by its light?
-His works and words and miracles are proclaimed in the scriptures; do we search into them?
+The church, like John the Baptist and Moses point Jesus Christ out to us; are we guided by its light?
+His works and words and miracles witness to him;; do we search into them?
 Our heavenly Father draws us to his son; do we pray for faith and humility to accept his grace?

 “Someone who left his community once wrote to Fr.
 Paul and signed the letter pretentiously , Archpriest, Lawyer, Theologian.
 Answering his letter, Fr.
 Paul signed himself, N.N.N., which means Paul of the Cross, who is nothing, who knows nothing, can do nothing, desires nothing in this world but Jesus Christ, and him crucified.
 This was his wisdom: to see with eyes of faith his own nothingness and to allow God who works within us to be born there.”
 (Life of Blessed Paul of the Cross, by St. Vincent Strambi, Chapter 35)

 who have given so much to me.
 You know “my inmost being” and “all my thoughts from afar.”
 I want to listen to you

 and be changed by what I hear.
 Amen.